 Accounts of Ms Wood indicate that she was a practical, community-oriented individual whose passion for improving society cemented her memorialisation in Cayman’s historical canon.
 Prior to her death Ms Wood was recognised for her efforts in 1965 when she received the Cayman Islands Certificate and Badge of Honour; she was further recognised posthumously with the designation of national hero in 2011.

-Reading more about Ms Wood’s life provides an excellent opportunity to learn about politics and political parties in Cayman.
+Reading more about Ms Wood’s life provides an excellent opportunity to learn about voting and standing for election in Cayman.
 Recommended reading materials include Founded Upon the Seas: A History of the Cayman Islands and their People (Craton, 2003), as well as other historical news media, oral history transcripts and publications available through the Cayman Islands National Archive (view the CINA website for information to make an appointment).

 A range of regional and global organisations provide information on and advocate for fairness of the rights of citizens to vote and stand for election.
 Some of these include: